WolverineXM/FinTechProject3/README.md

 The data for the Target Set data is obtained from yahoo Finance using their `import yfinance as yf` library.
 As noted above, the [SPDR® S&P 500® ETF Trust](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-sp-500-etf-trust-spy) is the target set.

+All raw data and data from the constructed data frames as saved to the [AutoOutputFiles](AutoOutputFiles) folder for use by other notebooks.

 [rfc_model_feature_set_analysis.ipynb](rfc_model_feature_set_analysis.ipynb)